PowerMemes! Your business and marketing potpourri of perspective... entertainment...and...

 Good strategic and brand thinking looks in the right places!

 “People often substitute a concept of reality for reality.
 Then they impose their concept on themselves.
-Since one of the fundamentals of is an accurate view of reality, it is important to learn how to look freshly, rather than impose our old concepts on reality.
+Since one of the fundamentals (of Structural Tension, the discrepancy between your goal and Current Reality) is an accurate view of reality, it is important to learn how to look freshly, rather than impose our old concepts on reality.
 Sherlock Holmes said to Watson “You look, but you do not observe.”
 Sometimes we’re all Watsons.
 We need to be Holmes.

 When you look at reality, start without a concept, and you will be able to see more.
 Instead of filling in what we don't know by speculating, just decree what you do know.
 As TV’s Dragnet’s Sergeant Friday used to say: "Just the facts, Ma’am.”
 If you separate wheat you know as fact from other than fact (speculations, conjecture, theories, concepts) you will see more reality, because when you don't know you will ask.
 And that’s a good thing.”